bondagit/aes67-linux-daemon/daemon/README.md

 > In case of a high value of *tic_frame_size_at_1fs*, this must be set to 8192.

 > **sap\_interval**
-> JSON number specifying the SAP interval to use.
+> JSON number specifying the SAP interval in seconds to use.
 Use 0 for automatic and RFC compliant interval.
 Default is 30secs.

 > **mac\_addr**
 > JSON string specifying the MAC address of the specified network device.